siggy/bbox/docs/README.md

 ### A change in shape

 While all this was going on, I described to my good friend [Jhon](https://www.instagram.com/yesjhon/) what I was working on.
-Jhon's background in electronics and industrial design exceeds just about anyone I know, and he immediately suggested I consider a pyramid shape rather than a phone booth.
+Jhon's background in electronics and industrial design exceeds just about anyone I know, and he immediately suggested I reshape the phone booth as a pyramid.
 I loved the idea.
-At the time I did not realize the added complexity a shape like this would require, but in the end it was definitely worth it.
+At the time I did not realize the added complexity a shape like this would require, but in the end it was worth it.

 To build a pyramid, I naively thought I could simply design four triangles, do some linear calculations for the angles, and all would fit together.
 Fortunately my good friend and owner of Three Bears Furniture, [@jneaderhouser](https://twitter.com/jneaderhouser), pointed me to this excellent [compound miter calculator](http://www.pdxtex.com/canoe/compound.htm).
 This helped me determine that, based on triangles 6 feet tall by 2.5 feet wide, I needed 46.244° side bevels and 77.975° base bevels.
 I was able to confirm this all worked by building Beatboxer in SketchUp: